 Criminals have now learned how to use graphic design software and spell check so spotting the fake stuff is a lot harder.
 They’re also great at looking innocent for in-person social engineering — if you’re looking for someone with neck tattoos or unusually beady eyes, that’s not going to cut it.
 Your employees need to overcome their fear of being rude by learning what to do and say in situations that might compromise access to your business.

 7. Security awareness training is affordable

-Training is not a big budget item, it’s especially affordable when compared to what it costs to recover from a breach.
+Training is not a big-budget item, it’s especially affordable when compared to what it costs to recover from a breach.
 Your company can subscribe to an annual subscription service such as KnowBe4 or SANS for less than $30 a month per employee.
-Pricing depends on the training package level and number of subscribed employees.
+Pricing depends on the training package level and the number of subscribed employees.
 You will also need to budget for someone to run the program internally (most companies assign it to the HR department).
 Programs typically include self-directed training modules that employees complete on their own, plus test emails that are sent to employees company-wide to see who is falling for what type of scam.

 If you liked this post, don’t forget to subscribe to FrogTalk, our monthly newsletter.